ethras/flow-maestro/README.md

 # Flow Maestro Installer (flowm)

 Install and update Flow Maestro assets into any project under `.flow-maestro/` using a small Python CLI distributed via `uv`.
+The CLI now exposes dedicated modules for projects, changes, specs, research, quality, timeline, installer helpers, and—new in v0.4.10—constitution management so reusable findings stay consistent across commands and documentation.

 ## Quick start